 SDSU Kindergarten is another viable option for Dakota Prairie, Hillcrest and Medary incoming kindergartners.
 It is an alternative kindergarten program that is a collaboration between SDSU and the Brookings School District.
-They meet in the Pugsley Building on the SDSU campus.
+They meet from Monday - Thursday, 8:15 AM to 2:15 pm in the Pugsley Building on the SDSU campus.
 Their calendar year starts and ends like the Brookings schools' but follows the SDSU holiday schedule.
-Childcare is available before school, and after school at SDSU.
+Childcare is available before school, after school, and on Fridays at SDSU.